 PCI reserves the right to disqualify an entry if any part of it does not meet these rules.
-PCI and/or the judges may revise submitted calculations or quantities to correct errors or inconsistencies as an alternative to disqualification.
+PCI and/or the judges may revise submitted calculations or quantities to correct errors or inconsistencies.
 If there are not enough acceptable entries, not all prizes will be awarded.
 PCI reserves the right to award additional prizes.